 The HOME ARP program identifies individuals and families at risk of homelessness as the second eligible QP.
-The program utilizes the McKinney Vento definition for at-risk of homelessness with no changes.
+The program utilizes the McKinney Vento definition for at-risk of homelessness with no changes (see Definitions of the Qualifying Populations section for full definition).